briatte/folketinget/README.md

 - `photo` -- photo URL, shortened to its unique identifier (identical to `url` or missing)
 - `bio` -- short sponsor biography

-Note -- due to how missing sponsors are handled, the version of `sponsors.csv` that is saved to the `data` folder contains an intermediary version of the sponsors data.
+Note -- due to how missing sponsors are handled, the version of `sponsors.csv` that is saved to the `data` folder contains only an intermediary version of the sponsors data.
 To retrieve the finalized dataset with the variables listed above, export the sponsors object `s` after running `data.r` in full.

 # THANKS

-Thanks to [Niels Erik Rasmussen](https://twitter.com/nilleren) and [Thomas Leeper](https://twitter.com/thosjleeper) for useful feedback on a preliminary version.
+Thanks to [Niels Erik Rasmussen](https://twitter.com/nilleren) and [Thomas Leeper](https://twitter.com/thosjleeper) for useful feedback on a preliminary version of the code.